borzunov/remoteink/README.md

 	<i>[...]</i>
 	</pre>

-2. Run the server using command:
+2. Run the server using the command:

 		$ sudo remoteinkd start

-	You can check that the server is started using command:
+	You can check that the server is started using the command:

 	<pre>
 	$ sudo remoteinkd status